Welcome to

 Based on the historic sit-ins at Woolworth’s, the author dramatizes these events illustrating the difficulties four black students faced as they tried to order coffee and donuts in this segregated store.
 These peaceful protests led to the 1966 Supreme Court decision against racial discrimination.This story offers a good introduction to the Civil Rights Movement by depicting nonviolence as the method of defeating hate..

 1.The students ordered doughnuts and coffee, with cream on the side.
-This is a
+This

 metaphor.
 What do you think it means?